RL-PLUS: Countering Capability Boundary Collapse of LLMs in Reinforcement Learning with Hybrid-policy Optimization

 \section{Experimental Setup}

 \paragraph{Training Details.} All experiments are conducted on 8 NVIDIA A100 80G GPUs.
 By default, we use the Qwen2.5-Math-7B model \citep{yang2024qwen2} as the base model in our experiments.
-For our training, we use the dataset from previous work \citep{LUFFY}, which contains 45,000 prompts from OpenR1-Math-220k with correct reasoning trajectories annotated by Deepseek-R1, and change the rope theta of Qwen2.5-Math-7B from 10000 to 40000 and extend the window size to 16384.
+For our training, we use a subset of OpenR1-Math-220k \citep{openr1-math}, which contains 45,000 prompts with correct reasoning trajectories annotated by Deepseek-R1, and change the rope theta of Qwen2.5-Math-7B from 10000 to 40000 and extend the window size to 16384, following previous work \citep{LUFFY}.
 In implementing the RL algorithm, we leverage the VeRL framework \citep{sheng2024hybridflow}.
 We set the batch size to 128, the mini-batch size to 64, and the maximum training epoch to 2.
 For each problem, we use 8 rollout trajectories, with a maximum response length of 8192 tokens.
 For our approach, one of the model-generated rollouts is replaced with a correct reasoning trajectory from the training dataset.
 It is important to note that we ensure all other RL algorithms maintain the same parameter settings as RL-PLUS to guarantee a fair comparison.
 For the hyperparameter $\gamma$, we set it to 0.5 in all experiments by default.
 To validate the applicability of RL-PLUS on various base LLMs, we additionally extend RL-PLUS to other base models, including LLaMA-3.1-8B-instruct, Deepseek-Math-7B-instruct, and Qwen2.5-Math-1.5B.

 \paragraph{Evaluation.} In line with established practices, we evaluate the performance of RL-PLUS on a comprehensive suite of standard mathematical reasoning benchmarks, including GSM8K~\citep{GSM8K}, MATH500~\citep{MATH}, Minerva Math~\citep{MinervaMath}, and OlympiadBench~\citep{OlympiadBench}, as well as on competition-level benchmarks such as AIME 2024~\citep{AIME_AMC} and AMC 2023~\citep{AIME_AMC}.
 Additionally, although our training focuses on math, we extend our evaluation to out-of-domain (OOD) tasks to assess the robustness and generalization capabilities of our approach.
 The OOD datasets include ARC-c~\citep{clark2018think}(Open-Domain Reasoning), GPQA-diamond~\citep{rein2024gpqa} (Science Graduate Knowledge), MMLU-Pro~\citep{wang2024mmlu} (Reasoning-focused Questions from Academic Exams and Textbooks), as well as three code generation datasets: HumanEval~\citep{codex}, LeetCode~\citep{guo2024deepseek}, and LiveCodeBench~\citep{jain2024livecodebench}.
 During evaluation, we set the sampling temperature to 0.6 and report the average pass@1 score over 5 runs by default.